 At the University of Windsor, the office providing accessibility services for students is called Student Accessibility Services.
 Student Accessibility Services is the primary place to find out about all of your disability related needs.

 The University of Windsor offers two transition programs for students with learning disabilities and/or ADHD.
 The BUILD Program helps students transition from high school to university, and runs in August.
-The CUSP Program is for students to weigh their options and explore college and university options, and runs in October.
+The Leap Program is for students to weigh their options and explore college and university options, and runs in October.

-For more information about accessibility at the University of Windsor, and their current initiatives to address issues of accessibility, please see the University of Windsor's Accessibility Plan, or visit the Office of Human Rights, Equity & Accessibility website.
+For more information about accessibility at the University of Windsor, and their current initiatives to address issues of accessibility, please see the University of Windsor's Accessibility Plan, or visit the Office of Human Rights, Equity & Accessibility website

 Student Health Services at the University of Windsor provides the same services as your family physician’s office.